usmankhan7327/usmankhan7327/README.md

 ### 🧠 About Me

 My journey in tech began with a simple curiosity about how things work behind the screen.
-That curiosity quickly evolved into a deep passion for creating and optimizing digital systems.
-Today, I specialize in full stack web development and automation, crafting clean, scalable solutions that bring ideas to life.
-I take pride in writing efficient, secure code and continuously expanding my expertise across modern technologies and cybersecurity ensuring every project I build is both innovative and reliable.
+That curiosity soon transformed into a deep passion for cybersecurity understanding how systems can be protected, hardened, and defended against evolving threats.
+Today, I focus on securing digital infrastructures, analyzing vulnerabilities, and developing automated solutions to enhance system resilience.
+I take pride in maintaining high security standards and continuously expanding my expertise to stay ahead in the ever changing cybersecurity landscape.

 ---